 A study of the development of modern America from the Civil War to the present.
 This course will receive 3 hours of college credit from Faulkner University with the completion of the course with a C average or higher along with satisfying Madison Academy's requirements.
 (Prerequisite completion of HY1301)

-Requirements: a minimum GPA of 3.0 OR a 22 or higher composite score on the ACT (or equivalent placement score) Prerequisite: Social Science 10 are also provided with a broad knowledge of the U.S. economic system.
-The stock market, banking system, individual budgets, and many areas that are beneficial in analyzing current economic issues are covered.
+Requirements: a minimum GPA of 3.0 OR a 22 or higher composite score on the ACT (or equivalent placement score)

 U.S. GOVERNMENT/ECONOMICS